 We don’t need blue lights or puzzle piece magnets we need nice teenagers to give her a call.
 We need businesses to look around their office and think about what job she might be able to do.
 We need an independent living facility that understands autism but doesn’t cost more than our home.
 We need public transportation that is safe and a school program that believes in her.

 There is a time for awareness and when it comes to autism, like many other causes, the time has passed.
 It’s time for looking next door and across the street and at that friend in your Facebook feed and figuring out what you can do, how you can help.
-It doesn’t take money, or hours of time or fabulous resources.
+It doesn’t take money, or hours of time or fabulous resources or a small emergency.
 Sometimes it just takes a phone call from one teenage girl to another, over the most ordinary of things, to turn life extraordinary.

 Powered by Facebook Comments